jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 “So watch,” says Goldstein, and disappears into the crowd.
 Fifteen minutes later, a roar goes up, and Shulweiss sees the Pope appear on the balcony –with Goldstein at his side!
-Shulweiss isdumbfounded.
+Shulweiss is dumbfounded.
 As he stands there with his mouth open, a little Italian fellow taps him on the shoulder, and says, “Hey, who’s the guy up there with Goldstein?”
 ~~~~~